codelawcorp/devmode/README.md

 Connect to the container newly created container with [VScode](https://code.visualstudio.com/docs/devcontainers/attach-container#_attach-to-a-container-in-a-kubernetes-cluster)
-Open the workspace_path in VScode.
+Open the `workspace_path` in VScode.
 Open terminal in VScode and clone your repo:
 `git clone <your_repo_url> .`

 🎊

+## Contribution
+- Enable creating a pod's clone.
+Now you can clone only Deployment.
+- Enable non gp2 StorageClass (or use default)
+- Enable Specifying a custom image.
+- Super contribution - launch the image built from Dockerfile.

 ## Development Instructions